alainwolf/roll.urown.net/glossary.rst

     DSA
     Digital Signature Algorithm

         `The Digital Signature Algorithm (DSA) <https://en.wikipedia.org/wiki/Digital_Signature_Algorithm>`_
-        is a Federal Information Processing Standard for digital signatures.
-        In August 1991 the National Institute of Standards and Technology (:term:`NIST`) proposed DSA for use in their Digital Signature Standard (DSS) and adopted it 1994 in its :term:`FIPS` standards specification.
+        is a United States Federal Information Processing Standard for digital signatures.
+In August 1991 the :term:`National Institute of Standards and Technology` (NIST) proposed DSA for use in their :term:`Digital Signature Standard` (:term:`DSS`) and adopted it 1994 in its :term:`FIPS` standards specification.
 Four revisions to the initial specification have been released in 1996, 2000, 2009 and in 2013.

         DSA is covered by a U.S. Patent and attributed to a former NSA employee.
 The patent was given to the United States, and NIST has made it available worldwide royalty-free.
 DSA is a variant of the ElGamal signature scheme.

+    Digital Signature Standard
+    DSS

+        The
+        `Digital Signature Standard (DSS) <https://en.wikipedia.org/wiki/Digital_Signature_Standard>`_
+        is a United States Federal Information Processing Standard specifying a suite of algorithms that can be used to generate digital signatures established by the :term:`National Institute of Standards and Technology` (NIST) in 1994.
+Four revisions to the initial specification have been
+        released: :term:`FIPS` 186-1 in 1996, FIPS 186-2 in 2000, FIPS 186-3 in
+        2009, and FIPS 186-4 in 2013.

+        It defines the :term:`Digital Signature Algorithm` (DSA), contains a definition of :term:`RSA` signatures based on the definitions contained within :term:`PKCS #1` version 2.1 and in American National Standard X9.31 with some additional requirements, and contains a definition of the :term:`Elliptic Curve Digital Signature Algorithm` based on the definition provided by American National Standard X9.62 with some additional requirements and some recommended elliptic curves.
+It also approves the use of all three algorithms.

     DSM
     DiskStation Manager